Nicolás Maduro completes electoral fraud and swears in for third term

 Machado was released shortly thereafter.
 Her team confirmed that in the coming hours she will address the country to explain the details of what happened.

-Rumors about the release of María Corina Machado
+Rumors about María Corina Machado's release

 Journalists and public figures have begun to report about the possible release of María Corina Machado.
 The news, still without official confirmation, has generated hope and concern both among her followers and the international community, which demands proof of life and clarity on her current condition.